American Federation of Teachers (AFT)

 8.3 Office Hours.

-Unit adjunct teaching faculty II shall maintain one and one quarter (1 1/4) office hours per week for every three (3) credit hours of load assignment.
+Unit adjunct teaching faculty II shall maintain twenty-five (25) minutes of office hours per week for every credit or contact hour of load assignment.
 Office hours must be held at times and places convenient to both the faculty member and students.

 The office hour schedule must be submitted in writing to the dean/supervisor by the tenth day of instruction for approval.
 All office hours will be posted outside the instructor's office, and the division administrative assistant/office coordinator will be kept informed if the instructor is not in the office or laboratory during office hours for any prolonged period.